Skip to main content

 Performance

 Within Retool, select Debug > Performance.
-This will display the Performance tooling showing the complexity / performance of the application.
-The following image provides a snapshot of the sample app.
+This will display the Performance linter entries showing any performance issues identified.
+The following image provides an identification of a long query time in the getShipments call.

 App performance